DebL0g/Gift-counter/README.md

 A simple program for counting gifts

-made for counting presents gotten from santa in Gpo